 4.1 Children will be admitted at other ages where there are vacancies.
-Requests for admission into other year groups should be made to the Bedfordshire Borough Admission Team.
-Places are allocated on the basis in considering any applications for in-year admissions the Trust will take account of the Infant Class Size Limit and of projected figures for future amalgamations of the year groups.
+Requests for admission into other year groups should be made to the Bedford Borough Admission Team: Bedfordshire Borough In Year Admissions In considering any applications for in-year admissions the Trust will take account of the Infant Class Size Limit.